Innovation Funding Incentives in South Korea

 South Korea’s venture capital (VC) ecosystem is dynamic, marked by significant public and private investment.

 Key Players: A mix of local VC firms (e.g., Korea Investment Partners, Kakao Ventures), corporate venture capital (CVC) arms, and government-backed investors (e.g., Korea Development Bank) are active.
+New tax exemptions for dividend income received by venture capital partnerships (VCPs) from Special Purpose Companies (SPCs) are being introduced to boost private capital inflow.

 Impact: The thriving VC landscape, coupled with robust government support and a focus on deep tech, provides critical capital for Korean startups to scale rapidly and contribute to national strategic objectives.